Stay alert to scams

 Unfortunately, sometimes fraudsters posing as builders and tradespeople take the opportunity to prey on people when they are vulnerable and in need of immediate assistance.

-If you're a homeowner and facing the aftermath of a natural disaster, before you engage a tradesperson/builder, always:
+If you're a homeowner and facing the impacts of a natural disaster, before you engage a tradesperson/builder, always:

 - check their licence